We're now recruiting for new Regional Partnership members.

 - Over 11,000 businesses.

-Since our establishment in 2016, the Great South Coast Regional Partnership has been active consulting and engaging with thousands of people living and working in our community.
+Since our establishment in 2016, the Great South Coast Regional Partnership has been actively consulting and engaging with thousands of people living and working in our community.

 Our Partnership presents annually to Government on our region's priorities.
 However, in early 2019, the Partnership completed a Great South Coast Outcomes Roadmap (PDF 551.03 KB) - a summary of the key outcomes the Partnership is striving to achieve long term, as well as a description of the actions and key projects the Partnership is focussing on, and what success will look like for the region.